Visit the Stunning City of Berlin This Year

 The New National Gallery stands not only as a place to see some of the most influential modern art of the twentieth century—but also as an architectural feat from renowned architect, Mies van der Rohe.

-Another museum in the area, the Jewish Museum Berlin, plans to expand this spring 2021.
-The exhibit, ANOHA, will tell the story of Noah from the Torah as a starting point for a journey to the future.
+Another museum in the area, the Jewish Museum Berlin, expanded in spring 2021.
+The exhibit, ANOHA, tells the story of Noah from the Torah as a starting point for a journey to the future.

 With a gigantic ark, 150 different animals, and innovative storytelling techniques, the ANOHA exhibit at the Jewish Museum Berlin will surely inspire children and adults alike.